-I must say that the following day when they were cold, they tasted even better, because the flavour of the orange mixed in the cream and gave it a nice citrus flavour.
+I must say that the following day when they were cold, they tasted even better, because the flavour of the orange mixed in the cream, gave it a nice citrus flavour.

 - 10 phyllo sheets